Are you making New Year’s Resolutions?

 - Started Powered by Intuition to write about the importance of developing and using your intuition to live a successful life.
 Met the most awesome people through blogging.
 Check!

-- Joined the A-List Bloggers Club.
+- Honed my craft and learned all about blogging.
 Made many wonderful and supportive new friends, and learned the insider’s trade secrets of successful blogging.
 Check!